Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems

-\begin{remark}{Randomized Full Orthogonalization Method.} In contrast to GMRES, the Full Orthogonalization Method (FOM) obtains solution $\bX^{(p-1)}=\bU=[\bu_1, \hdots, \bu_{m_p}]$ by imposing a Galerkin orthogonality condition on the residuals (in exact arithmetic):
+In contrast to GMRES, the {FOM method} obtains solution $\bX^{(p-1)}=\bU=[\bu_1, \hdots, \bu_{m_p}]$ by imposing a Galerkin orthogonality condition on the residuals (in exact arithmetic):

-where $Q_{p-1} = \mathrm{range}(\bQ_{(1:p-1)})$ and $\br(\bu_i,\bb_i) = \bA \bu_i - \bb_i$ is the residual associated with the $i$-th right-hand-side in~\cref{eq:blinsys}.
-The Galerkin projection may be a more appropriate choice than the minres projection, when the quality of the solution is measured with an energy error rather than the residual error.
-When $\bQ_{(1:p-1)}$ is obtained with the randomized Arnoldi method, the solution to~\cref{eq:GalerkinFOM} is given by
+where $Q_{p-1} = \mathrm{range}(\bQ_{(1:p-1)})$ and $\br(\bu_i,\bb_i) = \bA \bu_i - \bb_i$ is the residual associated with the $i$-th right-hand-side.
+The Galerkin projection may be a more appropriate choice than {the minimal-residual projection provided by GMRES}, when the quality of the solution is measured with an energy error rather than the residual error.
+When $\bQ_{(1:p-1)}$ is obtained with the {traditional} Arnoldi method, the solution to~\cref{eq:GalerkinFOM} is given by

 Suppose now that $\bQ_{(1:p-1)}$ was obtained by the randomized Arnoldi method.
 Then, by noticing that

 where $\bnull_{(1:p-1,p)}$ is a null matrix of size of $\bH_{(p,1:p-1)}^\mathrm{T}$, we deduce that the solution~\cref{eq:RFOMsol} satisfies